 The Climate Change Performance Index published by Germanwatch, CAN International and the NewClimate Institute evaluates and compares the climate protection performance of 56 countries and the EU.

-The Climate Change Performance Index is an instrument supposed to enhance transparency in international climate politics.
-Its aim is to encourage political and social pressure on those countries which have, up to now, failed to take ambitious actions on climate protection as well as to highlight countries with best-practice climate policies.
-On the basis of standardised criteria, the index evaluates and compares the climate protection performance of 58 countries that are, together, responsible for more than 90 percent of global energy-related CO2 emissions.
-80 percent of the evaluation is based on objective indicators of emissions trend and emissions level.
+The Climate Change Performance Index is an independent monitoring tool of countries' climate protection performance.
+It aims to enhance transparency in international climate politics and enables the comparability of climate protection efforts and progress made by individual countries.
+On the basis of standardised criteria, the index evaluates and compares the climate protection performance of 56 countries and the EU that are, together, responsible for nearly 90 percent of global greenhouse gas emissions.
+80 percent of the evaluation is based on objective indicators of emissions, renewable energy and energy use.
 20 percent of the index results are built upon national and international climate policy assessments by about 300 experts from the respective countries.

 The content and works on these pages created by the operators of these pages are subject to German copyright law.
 The reproduction, processing, dissemination and all kinds of use outside the limits of copyright require the written consent of each author or creator.
 Downloads or copies of this publication are for private, non-commercial use only.
 If the content on this site was not created by the operator, the rights in copyright of third parties were respected.
 In particular, content of third parties is marked as such.
 Nevertheless, should you notice a breach of copyright, you are requested to let us know.
 If we become aware of a breach of the law, we will remove this content immediately.